 Things to Do in Naples

-Activities for land and beach lovers include tours of the local wetlands, ocean adventures, and more outdoor recreation options.
+Things to do outside include tours of the local wetlands, ocean adventures, and more outdoor activities.
 The Gulf waters offer boaters an experience of relaxation or the excitement of water sports, from kayaking and fishing to parasailing.
 The area is perfect for snorkeling or scuba diving.
 For the adventurous, there are air events with views of the ocean and its inhabitants.

 Home to Florida's natural habitat is the wetlands, covering 13,000 acres.
 Get a glimpse of American alligators, Florida's sandhill cranes, endangered wood storks, snowy egrets, Big Cypress fox squirrels, and black bears.